Surprised by how much your car insurance costs? Unsure what factors are affecting your premiums?

 The car you drive can impact your insurance in all kinds of ways.

 Firstly, the value of the car.
 If your car is worth more it will cost more to insure.
 Since cars depreciate pretty quickly your premiums will be higher for newer cars.
+This is one reason that electric car insurance can sometimes be higher than the equivalent gasoline-powered model.

 Beyond the value of the car insurers also look at whether that model has been in more accidents, or is stolen more often.